arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 15: January 19, 2017 | JavaScript30 Challenge #3

+* CSS variables seem interesting and I had never heard of them before.
+This reminds me that I also want to have a look at SASS on of these days.
+* I also learned about `<input type="color"` and `<input type="range"` today, so I'll probably play around with these and CSS variables a bit tomorrow

 ### Day 14: January 17, 2017 | JavaScript30 Challenge #1

 * Found what went wrong, it seems that the declaration needed to be done as two declarations.
 I still don't know why though...